 Custodians.
-JPMorgan Chase Bank, 270 Park Avenue, New York, New York, is custodian of the assets of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio.
-State Street Bank and Trust Company, 1 Lincoln Street, Boston, Massachusetts, is custodian of the assets of VIP Strategic Income Portfolio.
-The Bank of New York Mellon, 1 Wall Street, New York, New York, is custodian of the assets of VIP Government Money Market Portfolio and VIP Investment Grade Bond
+State Street Bank and Trust Company, 1 Lincoln Street, Boston, Massachusetts, is custodian of the assets of VIP Asset Manager, VIP Asset Manager: Growth, and VIP Strategic Income Portfolio.
+The Bank of New York Mellon, 1 Wall Street, New York, New York, is custodian of the assets of VIP Government Money Market Portfolio and VIP Investment Grade Bond Portfolio.

-Portfolio.
 Each custodian is responsible for the safekeeping of a fund's assets and the appointment of any subcustodian banks and clearing agencies.
-The Bank of New York Mellon, headquartered in New York, also may serve as special purpose custodian of certain assets of taxable funds in connection with repurchase agreement transactions.
-JPMorgan Chase Bank, headquartered in New York, also may serve as special purpose custodian of certain assets of taxable funds in connection with repurchase agreement transactions.
+The Bank of New York Mellon and JPMorgan Chase Bank, each headquartered in New York, and State Street Bank and Trust Company, headquartered in Massachusetts, also may serve as special purpose custodians of certain assets of taxable funds in connection with repurchase agreement transactions.
 From time to time, subject to approval by a fund's Treasurer, a Fidelity® fund may enter into escrow arrangements with other banks if necessary to participate in certain investment offerings.